 The laws and regulations affecting many non-U.S. firms, in contrast, impose more restrictions on managers and directors' responses to takeover bids.
-Modeled after the United Kingdom's City Code on Takeovers and Mergers, the 13th European Directive of Takeovers requires "board neutrality" (Hopt, 2014) and explicitly prohibits any "frustrating board actions" (Klancnik, 2021).
-The Australian Takeovers Panel, passed in 2000, has a similar policy (Hill, 2010).
+Modeled after the United Kingdom's City Code on Takeovers and Mergers, the 13th European Directive of Takeovers requires "board neutrality" (Hopt, 2014) and explicitly prohibits any "frustrating board actions" (Klancnik, 2021).31 The Australian Takeovers Panel, passed in 2000, has a similar policy (Hill, 2010).
 As a result, takeover defenses such as poison pills are illegal in Australia, the United Kingdom, and many EU member countries.
 Canada allows defenses but regulations impose restrictions on their use (Morck 2010).
 For example, Podolny (2009) points out that courts and securities regulators have capped the duration of any poison pill to 45-60 days while the firm seeks alternative offers.
 Even classified boards provide little takeover deterrence in countries such as Australia, Canada, and the U.K., because there are no limits on special meetings and shareholders can remove directors without cause at any time (Hill, 2010; Morck, 2010; Karpoff, Litov, and Wittry, 2022).
 Thus, an outside bidder who gains voting control can call a special meeting and replace the board, nullifying the defensive capability of the classified board.

-E.g., Unocal Corp vs. Mesa Petroleum Corp.; Revlon, Inc v.
+30 E.g., Unocal Corp vs. Mesa Petroleum Corp.; Revlon, Inc v.
 MacAndres & Forbes Holdings, Inc.; Paramount Communications Inc. v.
 Time Inc.

-&lt;sup>26 Germany and the Netherlands have exercised an option to opt out of the "no frustrating actions" mandate (Mukwiri, 2020), thus granting incumbent managers more discretion to fight unwanted takeover bids (while France and Italy

-The regulatory regimes in Japan and China are similar to those in Europe.
-Japan's judicially developed "primary purpose" rule and China's legislative "no damaging lawful interests of the target" clause are comparable to the EU's no frustrating actions provision (Koh et al., 2020; Huang, 2005).
-Firms in Japan have access to a version of the U.S. poison pill, called a pre-warning rights plan (PRP), that many firms adopted in the late 2000s.
-However, shareholders are deeply involved in triggering such plans, and moreover, these plans appear to be "heading towards extinction" (Koh et al., 2020).
+31 Germany and the Netherlands have exercised an option to opt out of the "no frustrating actions" mandate (Mukwiri, 2020), thus granting incumbent managers more discretion to fight unwanted takeover bids (while France and Italy opted out of certain provisions meant to facilitate foreign acquisitions).
+Even in Germany, however, firms use fewer defenses than in the U.S. Drobetz and Momtaz (2020) report a mean E-index of 1.44 for German firms in the early 2010s, which is about half the number for the average U.S. firm in the same period (Karthaus, von Meyerinck, and Schmid, 2021).
+The regulatory regimes in Japan and China are like those in Europe.
+Japan's judicially developed "primary purpose" rule and China's legislative "no damaging lawful interests of the target" clause are comparable to the EU's no frustrating actions provision (Koh, Nakahigashi, Puchniak, 2020; Huang, 2005).
+Firms in Japan have access to a version of the U.S. poison pill, called a pre-warning rights plan (PRP), that many firms adopted in the late 2000s.32 However, shareholders are deeply involved in triggering such plans, and moreover, these plans appear to be "heading towards extinction" (Koh, Nakahigashi, Puchniak, 2020).

 Lack of data likely contribute to the relative lack of research on takeover defenses outside of the U.S. ISS, FactSet, and Shark Repellent provide data on many U.S. firms' takeover defenses.
-Data on non-U.S. firms, on the other hand, is mostly limited to hand-collected provisions for individual countries, and most of these efforts seek to measure governance quality as opposed to takeover defense per se.
+Data on non-U.S. firms, on the other hand, is mostly limited to hand-collected provisions for individual countries, and most of these efforts seek to measure governance quality as opposed to takeover defense per se.33